Therapy for Artists

 -

 Yes.
 We're trained to read art made in session the same way other therapists read what's said out loud.
-Most of us hold an art-therapy clinical license (ATR, ATR-BC, LCAT), and we come from creative backgrounds ourselves — we make things too, some of us still actively.
+All of us hold an art-therapy clinical license (ATR, ATR-BC, LCAT), and we come from creative backgrounds ourselves — we make things too, some of us still actively.

 -